nlekkerman/HotelMateBackend/docs/RESTAURANT_API_GUIDE.md

 ## Notes

+- **Hotel Slug Required:** ALL restaurant endpoints require `hotel_slug` in URL or query parameter.
+Without it, you get an empty list or error.
 - **Slug Generation:** Restaurant slugs are automatically generated from the name.
 For example, "The Garden Restaurant" becomes "the-garden-restaurant".
 - **Soft Delete:** Deleted restaurants are not removed from the database; they're marked as inactive (`is_active=False`).
 - **Hotel Context:** The hotel is automatically assigned from the URL parameter - you don't need to include it in the request body.
 - **Image Upload:** Currently, the `image` field is read-only.
 Image uploads may require a separate endpoint or admin panel access.
+- **Security:** Hotels can only see their own restaurants - never returns restaurants from other hotels.

 ---